jinghuichen/DS440-25Spring/index.md

 ## Generative AI Policy
 - It is not allowed to use ChatGPT or other GenAI tools for writing any of your assignments.
-Everything you submitted should be written in your own language.
-You will **fail the class if your progress reports or final reports are writen by Generative AI tools**.
+Everything you submit should be written in your own language.
+You will **fail the class if your progress reports or final reports are written by Generative AI tools**.

 - However, if your project aims to study GenAI themselves (e.g., studying their certain capabilities) or use generative AI as a tool (e.g., generating data for your project), you are allowed and encouraged to use them in your project.